How much funding schools receive, and advice on how to spend it.

-In 2016 to 2017 schools will receive the same overall amount of year 7 catch-up premium funding they received in 2015 to 2016, adjusted to reflect the percentage change in the size of their year 7 cohort, based on the October 2016 census.
+In 2018 to 2019, we are allocating funding to schools on the basis that they receive the same overall amount of year 7 catch-up premium funding they received in 2017 to 2018.
+It will be adjusted to reflect the percentage change in the size of their year 7 cohort, based on the October 2018 census.

-The Education Funding Agency (EFA) sends academies and free schools their year 7 catch-up premium funding.
+The Education and Skills Funding Agency (ESFA) pays academies and free schools their year 7 catch-up premium funding directly.

-How to use your year 7 literacy and numeracy catch-up premium
+How to use the year 7 literacy and numeracy catch-up premium

 - individual tuition